BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Barnicode/README.md

 ## 1. How can understanding your audience’s expertise level (tech experts vs. regular folks) shape the way you present technical information?
 Understanding your audience’s expertise level is crucial in shaping how you present technical information, and it influence how effective the information will be communicated.
 **For Tech Experts:**
-Use Technical Jargon: Experts are familiar with industry-specific terms, so using jargon can make your communication more efficient and precise.
+We use Technical Jargon: Experts are familiar with industry-specific terms, so using jargon can make your communication more efficient and precise.
 Deep Dive into Details: Provide in-depth explanations, including the underlying principles and advanced concepts.
 Assume Prior Knowledge: Skip the basics and focus on advanced topics, assuming they already have a foundational understanding.
 Use Technical Examples: Incorporate complex examples and case studies that resonate with their experience and knowledge.